Mint Mobile makes mobile data easier than Straight Talk

 - Plans get expensive

-Straight Talk offers a ton of great options making it one of the easiest choices if you just need something that works without worrying too much about network compatibility.
-Still, Mint Mobile's simpler approach and data sizes that work for most people help it to be a great choice when you want to get as much service as possible for your money.
+Straight Talk offers a ton of great options making it one of the easiest choices if you need something that works without worrying too much about network compatibility.
+The problem is, Straight Talk gets expensive fast, especially if you want unlimited data.
+Mint Mobile's simpler approach and data sizes work for most people.
+The simple pricing structure and discounts make Mint Mobile a great choice when you want to get as much service as possible for your money.

 |Mint Mobile